Matt Guthrie

 Upon registration, the foundation shall be treated in all respects as a foundation established under this Law.

-Once the foundation is registered, the foundation shall, as soon as possible, file with the Registrar any certificate or other document issued under the law of the place in which the foundation has ceased to be established and registered evidencing the fact that the foundation has ceased to be established and registered under that law.
+Once the foundation is registered, the foundation shall, as soon as possible, file with the Registrar any certificate or other document issued under the Foundations Law of the place in which the foundation has ceased to be established and registered evidencing the fact that the foundation has ceased to be established and registered under that law.

-If for some reason the foundation, once registered in Guernsey, continues to be established or registered under the law of any place outside Guernsey, the foundation, any of its participants or creditors, or the Registrar may apply to the Royal Court of Guernsey which in its absolute discretion may make an order for the removal of the foundation's name from the Register.
+If for some reason the foundation, once registered in Guernsey, continues to be established or registered under the Foundations Law of any place outside Guernsey, the foundation, any of its participants or creditors, or the Registrar may apply to the Royal Court of Guernsey which in its absolute discretion may make an order for the removal of the foundation's name from the Register.
 Such order may be made subject to such terms and conditions and such penalty as the Royal Court thinks fit.
 In this circumstance, the foundation's registration in Guernsey shall (unless the Royal Court orders otherwise) be void ab initio.

 Ogier is a professional services firm with the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost-effective services to all our clients.
 We regularly win awards for the quality of our client service, our work and our people.